tyou1/eventcamera_detection/README.md

 _________
 # How to run locally
-- Simply install all Python dependencies, specified in requirements.txt, with pip install -r requirements.txt.
+- Simply install all Python dependencies, specified in requirements.txt.
+   `pip install -r requirements.txt`